Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter7.md

 The Duke listened to this explanation with the focused attention of someone accustomed to evaluating complex testimony from unreliable witnesses.
 Around the courtyard, Lin could see people leaning forward, whispering among themselves, making calculations that probably involved the words 'forbidden magic' and 'Church investigation.'

-"Your Grace," Lord Aldric tried again, his voice tight with barely controlled panic, "surely you can see the dangerous implications of uncontrolled consciousness manipulation—"
+"Your Grace," Lord Brennan tried again, his voice tight with barely controlled panic, "surely you can see the dangerous implications of uncontrolled consciousness manipulation—"

 "I can see talking vegetables who just helped fight off bandits," the Duke interrupted mildly, "which seems like exactly the sort of innovation we should encourage, don't you think?
 Imagine the agricultural possibilities."

-Lord Aldric looked like he was developing a migraine, which Lin felt was probably unfair since she was the one who'd accidentally created conscious vegetables in the first place.
+Lord Brennan looked like he was developing a migraine, which Lin felt was probably unfair since she was the one who'd accidentally created conscious vegetables in the first place.

 "However," the Duke continued, and Lin felt her momentary relief begin to curdle like milk left too long in the sun, "this situation does require some... careful management.
 Too many ears and eyes for a proper discussion."
 He raised his voice to carry across the courtyard.
 "Everyone except Master Grauber, his escort, and the turnips themselves should return to their business.
 Now."